freeskylier/lier/Privacy.md

 If you enable this option we use:

-* Google Analytics with [IP Anonymization](https://support.google.com/analytics/answer/2763052?hl=en) to store information about your use of Lantern.
+* Google Analytics with [IP Anonymization](https://support.google.com/analytics/answer/2763052?hl=en) to store information about your usage.
 * Exceptional.io to store information about errors in the Lantern software.
 * Google App Engine to store information about the countries you have logged-in from and the number of bytes you have sent and received.

-When you install Lantern, we ask if you want to contribute this information and you can change this setting at any time in the settings menu.
+When you install Lantern, we ask if you want to contribute this information.
+You can change this setting at any time in the settings menu.

 ![Settings Icon](https://dl.dropboxusercontent.com/u/253631/Lantern_Settings_Icon_Crop.png)